jeffbryner/quill-reactive/README.md

-Update of the quill-reactive project to support live editing
+Update/fork of the quill-reactive project from https://github.com/jonlachlan/quill-reactive to support simple live editing

-This package is currently version 0.0.x, suitable for community testing and feedback.
+This package is currently version 0.0.10, suitable for community testing and feedback.
 See the todos section below for development plans.

-# quillReactive
+# quill-reactive

 Helpers for QuillJS rich text (WYSIWYG) editor, with live editing similar to Google Docs or Etherpad.